helm/charts/stable/sysdig/README.md

 ```

 And you must pass its reference in a YAML value file which will be used when
-deploying the Sysdig Agent Helm chart (this cannot be done using the command-line):
+deploying the Sysdig agent Helm chart (this cannot be done using the command-line):

 ```yaml
 image: